random-logic/ironclad-design/CASE_ANALYSIS.md

 | Resizing               | 0.6278       | 0.3678            |
 | Brightness adjustment  | 0.5506       | 0.3561            |

-Across all conditions, **VGGFace2 outperforms CASIA-WebFace by ~0.20–0.29 mAP**.
+Across all conditions, VGGFace2 outperforms CASIA-WebFace by approximately 0.2–0.3 mAP.
 This trend is consistent regardless of whether noise is introduced.

 ## Impact of Environmental Noise

-Environmental degradations reduce performance for both models, but the **relative gap** between the two remains stable:
+Environmental degradations reduce performance for both models, but the relative gap between the two remains stable.
+Here is how the different environment noises impact the model:

-* **Gaussian blur:** VGGFace2 drops from 0.6463 → 0.5575 (−13.7%), CASIA-WebFace drops from 0.3726 → 0.2677 (−28.2%).
+* **Gaussian blur:** VGGFace2 drops from 0.6463 to 0.5575 (−13.7%) and CASIA-WebFace drops from 0.3726 to 0.2677 (−28.2%).
+Generally, VGGFace2 is more resilient to this type of noise than CASIA-WebFace.
-* **Resizing:** VGGFace2 is minimally affected (−2.9%), while CASIA-WebFace also shows a small reduction (−1.3%).
+* **Resizing:** VGGFace2 is minimally affected from 0.6463 to 0.6278 (−2.9%), while CASIA-WebFace also shows a small reduction from 0.3726 to 0.3678 (−1.3%).
+This means that both models are generally resilient towards this type of noise.
 * **Brightness adjustment:** Both models degrade substantially, with VGGFace2 falling 14.8% and CASIA-WebFace 4.4%.
+Generally CASIA-WebFace is more resilient to this type of noise than VGGFace2, although VGGFace2 still beats CASIA-WebFace in raw accuracy.

-VGGFace2 not only achieves **higher baseline accuracy**, but also shows **greater robustness** under the more severe noise settings (Gaussian blur, brightness).
-CASIA-WebFace demonstrates sharper relative drops and consistently lower mAP values.
+VGGFace2 achieves higher accuracy under both the baseline condition (no environmental noise) and the more severe noise settings (Gaussian blur, brightness).
+CASIA-WebFace demonstrates consistently lower mAP values.

 ## Model Selection Argument